marcelohdez/bedroom/README.md

 about your current shift.
 These buttons can be substituted by shortcuts, while some actions can only be done through these shortcuts.

-Here are some examples of shortcut-only actions: to remove orders, press ```down arrow``` on your keyboard, to open Bedroom's settings dialog you can press either Backspace or Delete.
-Finally, Bedroom tracks your shift's performance once it is closed, saving your final orders per hour with the ending date of your shift, this past history can be viewed in a histogram opened with backslash, ```\```.
+Here are some examples of shortcut-only actions: to remove orders, press **down arrow** on your keyboard, to open Bedroom's settings dialog you can press either **Backspace** or **Delete**.
+Finally, Bedroom tracks your shift's performance once it is closed, saving your final orders per hour with the ending date of your shift, this past history can be viewed in a histogram opened with backslash (```\```).
 More shortcuts can be seen below:

 ### _Shortcuts:_
 * **Adding/removing orders:** _Up Arrow_ & _Down Arrow_ respectively.